Comparison: Over the air listening on FM vs. streaming audio on Android phone

 Breakaway Broadcast

 All of that being said, I recently had a chance to play around with Breakaway Broadcast audio processing software.
-I have to say, as a low cost, very versatile platform, it can not be beat.
-I would put it up against any of the high end FM audio processing, provided one uses a high quality sound card with an adequate sample rate.
+I have to say, as a low-cost, very versatile platform, it can not be beaten.
+I would put it up against any of the high-end FM audio processing, provided one uses a high-quality sound card with an adequate sample rate.

-Claesson Edwards Audio has developed several software based audio processors for a variety of end uses.
-They make several recommendations for hardware and operating systems, Pentium 4 3.2 GHz or better, dual core preferred.
-If one is interested in used the sound card to generate composite audio, then any sound card capable of true 192 KHz sample rate will work.
-They list several that have been successfully tested on their web site.
+Claesson Edwards Audio has developed several software-based audio processors for a variety of end uses.
+They make several recommendations for hardware and operating systems, Pentium 4 3.2 GHz or better, dual-core preferred.
+If one is interested in using the sound card to generate composite audio, then any sound card capable of a true 192 KHz sample rate will work.
+They list several that have been successfully tested on their website.

 Things that I like